barryclark/jekyll-now/_posts/2022-02-22-hack-the-lambda.md

 ```
 After running the code and using some of the known facts regarding AWS Lambda, we can wrap it up to the following list:
 * Runs on an Amazon Linux (RHEL derivative).
-* According to environment variables, it runs in - EC2 but must be some kind of container system
+* According to environment variables, it runs in an EC2 imstande - but must be some kind of container system
-* Read-only file system - this tackles persistance
+* Read-only file system - this tackles persistance but there are options we will research later
 * NON-root user
-* Single AWS IAM role required for access to sandbox
+* Single AWS IAM role required for access to the sandbox
 * Reverse sell not possible since it runs airgapped
 * Code is copied to `/var/run/task`
 * Bootstrap under `/var/runtime/awslambda` <- entry point and backbone of AWS Lambda